Welcome to the Premier Website for Professional Business Analysis

 What is the Purpose of Depreciation?

-Depreciation expense helps realize a fundamental principle in accrual accounting: the matching concept.
+Depreciation expense helps realize a fundamental principle in accrual accounting: the Matching Concept.
 Matching means that firms report revenue earnings along with the expenses that bring them, in the same period.

 Companies incur many kinds of expenses in the course of operating and doing business.
 All expenses ultimately "go to the bottom line," that is, all expenses lower profits.
 However, asset owners do not handle the purchase of an expensive, long-lasting capital asset as an expense for a single period—even if the firm buys it with a single cash expenditure.
 Depreciation expense thus help realize the accrual accounting matching concept, the idea that firms report revenue earnings along with the expenses that bring them in the same period.